EchoSingh/Study-Notes/notes/Software Engineering and Testing/Module 1.md

 ```

   ---
-  5. Certainly!
-Here's a **university exam-ready answer** to the question:
+  5. With a neat diagram, explain the reuse-oriented software engineering.

 ### **Reuse-Oriented Software Engineering**